 Larger homes with more than four residents would need a 6 kW solar panel system that will cost about £8,000 or higher.

-While these are some standard sizes, some providers even allow customization.
+While these are some standard sizes, some providers even allow customisation.
 So, you can get the ideal size for your home’s electricity requirements and pay accordingly.

 Grants for Solar Panels in the UK